 Alert systems, preventive information, numerical indicators in case of emergency treatment: at every stage, the IoT guarantees better monitoring and complete compliance with treatments.

 The effect is just as beneficial for patient health as it is for the capacity of healthcare institutions: connected medical devices are indeed vectors of anticipation and make it possible to manage a large part of the needs remotely.
-Thus, connected health enabling remote patient monitoring combines innovation and prevention, while providing a satisfying patient experience.
+In this way connected healthcare, which enables patients to be monitored remotely combines innovation and prevention, while offering patients a satisfying experience.